County Kilkenny: Geology

 The geology of Kilkenny includes the Kiltorcan Formation which is early Carboniferous in age.
-The Formation is located around Kiltoncan Hill near Ballyhale in the Callan and Knocktopher areas.
+The formation is located around Kiltorcan Hill near Ballyhale in the Callan and Knocktopher areas.
 It forms the uppermost part of the Old Red Sandstone and is the distinctive Upper Devonian–Lower Carboniferous unit in southern Ireland.
 It contains non-red lithologies, green mudstones, siltstones, fine sandstones and yellow sandstones.
 There is a fossil assemblage containing Cyclostigma and Archaeopteris and Archaeopteris hibernica.

 Most of the county is principally limestone of the upper and lower group, corresponding with the rest of Ireland.
 A large area in the north and east contains beds of coal, surrounded by limestone strata, alternated with shale, argillaceous ironstone, and sandstone.
 This occurs eastward of the Nore around Castlecomer, along the border with Laois.
 It is generally accompanied by culm, which was used extensively for burning lime.

 The natural environment and resources of County Kilkenny includes its rivers, wildlife (mammals, birds, plants), woodlands, hedgerows, and diverse landscapes and geological features.
 The main land use is grassland, dairy farming and tillage farming especially around Kilkenny City and in the fertile central plain of the Nore Valley.
 Conifer forests are found on the upland areas.

 Habitats of international and national importance, are designated under European Union and national legislation.
 The four categories of designated site in effect in County Kilkenny are Special Areas of Conservation, Natural Heritage Areas, Statutory Nature Reserves and Wildfowl Sanctuaries.
-The 2008-2014 county development plan recorded 36 designated natural heritage sites of international and national importance in County Kilkenny, covering approximately 4.5% of the county.
+The 2008–2014 county development plan recorded 36 designated natural heritage sites of international and national importance in County Kilkenny, covering approximately 4.5% of the county.